-Journal of Pharmacy and Science is a peer-reviewed journal published by Akademi Farmasi Surabaya that committed to upholding the highest standards of publication ethics and takes all possible measures against publication malpractice.
+Journal Pharmasci (Journal of Pharmacy and Science) is a peer-reviewed journal published by Akademi Farmasi Surabaya that committed to upholding the highest standards of publication ethics and takes all possible measures against publication malpractice.
 This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, editorial board, reviewer and publisher.
 This statement is based on the Code of Ethics for Scientific Publication (COPE)’s Best Practice Guidelines for Journal Editors.
 Our responsibility is to publish original work of value to the intellectual community in the best possible form and to the highest possible standards.

 The COPE basically upholds three ethical values in publication, namely (i) Neutrality, which is free from conflicts of interest in the management of publications; (ii) Justice, which is to give authorship rights to those who are entitled as authors; and (iii) Honesty, which is free from duplication, fabrication, falsification, and plagiarism in publications.